Lumen Wines (Winemaker and Co-Owner)

 Lane’s strategy for producing the finest wines is harvesting the grapes when they taste right, not when the sugar hits a certain number.
 She strives for maturity and complexity in her wines but crafts them so as to retain the sparkle of youth.
 Pinot Noir was her main wine, but she also made a few cases of Syrah under her own label.
 For those of you who love Pinot; you can understand: Pinot Noir is the most responsive, delicate, fickle, fragile grape to work with, and Lane is hooked on it.
 Although she no longer produces wine under the Lane Tanner label, her production at the time was small (600–2400 cases a year) because she was a one-woman operation and couldn’t stand the idea of someone else touching her “babies”.
 The last vintage under her label was 2009.

 Lane was the winemaker at Sierra Madre Vineyard starting with the 2012 vintage.
-She then moved into a partnership with Will Henry at Lumen in 2014.
+In 2012, she also started working with Will Henry and then moved into a partnership with him at Lumen Wines in 2013.
 There, she continues to source Chardonnay and Pinot Noir fruit from Sierra Madre Vineyard, her favorite vineyard, and Grenache and Grenache Blanc from Santa Ynez Valley and Los Alamos vineyards.